MA Program

 In this course, students develop practical skills for understanding sustainability challenges and developing social innovations through a variety of workshops and practical experience.
 To complement the academic and theoretical knowledge and skills acquired in other courses, students engage in practical design and entrepreneurial workshops to produce social innovation and sustainable solutions.
 They have the opportunity to engage with and learn first-hand from social entrepreneurs and innovators who are active in creating solutions for pressing societal and environmental challenges.

-SEMESTER TWO (JANUARY-MAY)
+YEAR ONE SEMESTER TWO (JANUARY-MAY)

 Plan A: Research